 Marian Liebmann is an art therapist and restorative justice facilitator, member of the restorative city project “Restorative Bristol”.
 Marian contributes in three ways to REstART:

 - She will deliver a virtual workshop on cartoons as means for storytelling and sharing of emotions; Marian has used these with a variety of offenders of all ages.
 Find the details of this workshop below.
-The workshop is limited to a small group of participants (max 14): additional registrations are needed for this specific workshop (2,5 hours long, pause included).
-Save the date: 3 December at 10-12.30h CET!
+The workshop is limited to a small group of participants (max 14): additional registrations are needed for this specific workshop (2,5 hours long, pause included on 3 December at 10-12.30h CET).

 Art is known to be a useful communication tool, providing a non-verbal means of communication.
 ‘A picture is worth a thousand words’ is often cited.
 This is particularly important for those young people who have difficulty expressing themselves in words.